phyplan/PhyPlan/README.md

 # PhyPlan
-## Compositional and Adaptive Physical Task Reasoning with Physics-Informed Skill Networks for Robot Manipulators
+## Generalizable and Rapid Physical Task Planning with Physics-Informed Skill Networks for Robot Manipulators

 ### Please find here the [Website](https://phyplan.github.io/), and the [Paper]().